Eligibility for a disability pension under the Québec Pension Plan

 To be deemed disabled by Retraite Québec, you must:

-- have a severe and permanent disability recognized by the Retraite Québec's medical advisors
+- have a severe and permanent disability recognized by our team of medical professionals

 - have contributed sufficiently to the Québec Pension Plan